afinemax/Astron_2024/README.md

   - [x] Look into making simulated, injecting simulations into `.fil` files for testing.
 	- `fitburst` has a cool `simulate_burst.py` script that can simulate dedispersed or dispersed dynamic spectrums, not sure how to inject those into `.fil` files.
 	- [will](https://github.com/josephwkania/will/tree/master) is a simulator that can be used to inject (and extract!) simulated pulses into `.fil` files!
+        - Struggling on cliping noise, and normalizing the `.fil` files, and adjusting the amplitude of the injected signal
   - [x] Observe FRBs, and likely pulsars.
 Observing repeating FRB20240209A.
 See [ATel#16670 by Vishwangi Shah (McGill University) on behalf of the CHIME/FRB Collaboration](https://www.astronomerstelegram.org/?read=16670).
   - [x] Try a clustering algorithm for reducing the total number of candidates (e.g. DBSCAN).
   ### To Do:
+  - [ ] Check we are using `ddplan` from `presto` correctly
+  - [ ] write an introduction section on `FRBS` and the DRT
+  - [ ] Modify `check_frb.py` to run `fetch`, and move the files into the good and bad dirs
   - [ ] Fill in black boxes in the flowcharts.
 	- Look into how `presto` actually removes RFI and finds pulses.
         - Look into how candidates are extracted from the `.fil` file.